kuusisto/nodejs-timer/README.md

 nodejs-timer
 =============

-nodejs-timer is a project utilizing nodejs to allow multiple users to start/pause a downcounting timer and set it to a specific value.
-This value is broadcasted to all users through websockets.
+nodejs-timer is a client-server project utilizing nodejs to allow multiple users to start/pause a downcounting timer and set it to a specific value.
+This value is broadcasted in real-time to all users through websockets.

 Users may also opt to use the REST API to set the timer value.